-In contrast, several authors in the engineering community have undergone the painstaking task of deriving analytical or heuristic estimates for the largest element frequencies (see e.g. \cite{cocchetti2013selective,cocchetti2015selective,hartmann2015mass,adam2015stable}).
-Given the small size of element eigenvalue problems and the continuous improvement of computing capabilities, we would advise computing them numerically in parallel instead of relying on ad hoc (not necessarily conservative) estimates.
-It also provides a safe pathway in case element formulations are further altered due to reduced integration or locking-free formulations as well as in trimmed configurations where penalty terms are typically added to the system matrices \citep{leidinger2019explicit,stoter2023critical}.
-Furthermore, as noted in \cite{hartmann2015mass}, the cost of local eigenvalue computations may be reduced by pre-selecting critical elements earmarked based on coarser but cheaper eigenvalue estimates.
+In contrast, several authors in the engineering community have undertaken the task of deriving analytical or heuristic estimates for the largest element frequencies (see e.g. \cite{cocchetti2013selective,cocchetti2015selective,hartmann2015mass,adam2015stable}).
+However, these estimates are not necessarily conservative and rarely account for common changes to element formulations due, for instance, to reduced integration, locking-free formulations or the addition of penalty terms \citep{leidinger2019explicit,stoter2023critical}.
+Nevertheless, they may help identify critical elements \cite{hartmann2015mass}, before using refined estimates.

-The sharpness of the upper bound of \cref{th: bounds_generalized_eig} also highlights how individual elements might negatively impact the critical time step and is an incentive for modifying the element formulations prior to assembly.
+As a matter of fact, the sharpness of the upper bound of \Cref{th: bounds_generalized_eig} also highlights how individual elements might negatively impact the critical time step and is an incentive for modifying the element formulations prior to assembly.
 This reasoning drove early developments of local mass scaling techniques \cite{olovsson2004selective}.
 We are now ready to analyze some of the practical schemes proposed in the literature.